 AMG made its mark in 1987 with the Hammer; a 355 horsepower tire-melting luxury sedan that, fitting to its name, pounded every exotic performance car of the day.
-Since then, the performance brand has expanded into a full model line which includes everything from 4-cylinder hatchbacks to 12-cylinder SUVs.
+Since then, the performance brand has expanded into a full model line which includes everything from 4-cylinder hatchbacks to 12-cylinder limos.
 Despite the evolution, AMG hasn’t lost its touch for stuffing regular Mercedes models full of exceedingly powerful engines and other go-fast bits.
 The Mercedes-AMG C63 S is a perfect example of this ethos.

 The C63 is available in both sedan and two-door coupe body styles.
 Coupes are often known for being less practical yet more expensive than their sedan counterparts.
 The only real reason to choose one is for the styling, and the C 63 Coupe is quite a looker.
 Not only is it more attractive than its sedan cousin, its alluring design mimics that of the far more expensive S-Class Coupe, only on a smaller scale.
 The matte black paint finish of my tester combined with the black wheels gives it an especially sinister look hinting at the aggression lurking underneath.

 Opening the door reveals a richly-appointed, yet purposeful interior.
 The materials are a fine network of leather, aluminum, carbon, and alcantara that wouldn’t look out of place in an S-Class.
 The infotainment system has a complicated interface, but is visually appealing and usable enough once figured out.
 A little more padding and a little less bolstering on the otherwise excellent AMG sport seats wouldn’t hurt for those longer drives.
 Their aggressiveness is just a minor annoyance in what is otherwise quite an appealing cabin.